MF-Ahmed/mfa/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Entropy-Based Multirobot Active SLAM"
+title: "Efficient Multi-robot Active SLAM"
 collection: publications
 category: manuscripts
 permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'This article presents an efficient multi-robot active SLAM framework featuring a frontier-sharing method to maximize exploration in unknown environments.
-The approach promotes robot distribution while weighting goal frontiers based on pose graph SLAM uncertainty and path entropy.
-By using a limited set of frontier points and a utility function that accounts for SLAM and map uncertainties, the method ensures efficiency without high computational costs.
-Tested in simulations and real-world scenarios, it achieves 31% greater coverage than state-of-the-art methods, demonstrating its effectiveness for environment exploration.'
+excerpt: 'Autonomous exploration in unknown environments remains a fundamental challenge in robotics, particularly for applications such as search and rescue, industrial inspection, and planetary exploration.
+Multi-robot active SLAM presents a promising solution by enabling collaborative mapping and exploration while actively reducing uncertainty.
+However, existing approaches often suffer from high computational costs and inefficient frontier management, making them computationally expensive for real-time applications.
+In this paper, we introduce an efficient multi-robot active SLAM framework that incorporates a frontier-sharing strategy to enhance robot distribution in unexplored environments.
+Our approach integrates a utility function that considers both pose graph uncertainty and path entropy, achieving an optimal balance between exploration coverage and computational efficiency.
+By filtering and prioritizing goal frontiers, our method significantly reduces computational overhead while preserving high mapping accuracy.
+The proposed framework has been implemented in ROS and validated through simulations and real-world experiments.
+Results demonstrate superior exploration performance and mapping quality compared to state-of-the-art approaches.'
-date: 2024-12-30
+date: 2025-04-28
 venue: 'Journal of Intelligent & Robotic Systems (JIRS) '
 #slidesurl: 'http://academicpages.github.io/files/slides2.pdf'
 paperurl: 'https://mf-ahmed.github.io/mfa/files/2310.06160v1.pdf'
-citation: 'Muhammad Farhan Ahmed and Matteo Maragliano and Vincent Frémont and Carmine Tommaso Recchiuto.
-(2024). &quot;Entropy Based Multi-robot Active SLAM.&quot; <i>In Review JIRS</i>.
-1(2).'
+citation: 'M. F. Ahmed, M. Maragliano, V. Frémont, and C. T. Recchiuto.
+(2024). &quot;Efficient Multi-robot Active SLAM.&quot; <i>JIRS</i>. vol. 111, 2(64).'
 ---

 In this article, we present an efficient multi-robot active SLAM framework that involves a frontier-sharing method